About Krister Eide

 While in college, I also worked at a wildlife rehabilitation center, caring for large raptors such as bald eagles, owls, and hawks, as well as smaller birds and mammals helped develop a closer respect and understanding of conservation.

-I am an active member of conservation groups such as the Artists for Conservation, the Audubon Society, and Mountaineers.
-Through my artwork, I want to share some of the stories of these animals as well as inspire them and want to learn more.
+I am an active member of conservation groups such as the Artists for Conservation, the Audubon Society, and the Mountaineers.
+Through my artwork, I want to share some of the stories of these animals, as well as inspire them, and want to learn more.